zandy2test/dev-setup-docs/SHELL_INTEGRATION_TROUBLESHOOTING.md

-# 🔧 Shell Integration Troubleshooting Guide
+# 🔧 Shell Integration Troubleshooting Guide - WSL Environment

-## ⚠️ If You See "Shell Integration Unavailable" Again
+## ⚠️ If You See \"Shell Integration Unavailable\" Again

 **DON'T IGNORE IT!** This message indicates a real problem that needs fixing.